-Tom was Chairman of Dynasty Resources Limited from 2011 to September 2015, was a Non-Executive Director of Discovery Resources Limited (ASX: DIS) which completed a transaction to become Aquis Entertainment Limited (ASX: AQS) in August 2015 and was a Non-Executive Director of Red Gum Resources Limited (ASX: RGX) from May 2015 until January 2016 when the company completed a transaction to become MCS Services Limited (ASX: MSG).
-He was a director of CuDeco Ltd (ASX: CDU) from 2002 to 2005, and continued in an advisory capacity until 2009 where he consulted in all aspects of the company's governance and compliance, operations and implementation of policies and procedures.
-He was a director of Piccadilly Gold Mine Holdings Limited and Diversified Mining, which are privately held exploration entities, resigning in 2015.
+Tom was Chairman of Dynasty Resources Limited from 2011 to September 2015, was a Non-Executive Director of Discovery Resources Limited (ASX: DIS) which completed a transaction to become Aquis Entertainment Limited (ASX: AQS) in August 2015 and was a Non-Executive Director of Red Gum Resources Limited (ASX: RGX) from May 2015 until January 2016 when the Company completed a transaction to become MCS Services Limited (ASX: MSG).
+He was a director of CuDeco Ltd (ASX: CDU) from 2002 to 2005.
+He was a director of Piccadilly Gold Mine Holdings Limited and Diversified Mining Pty Ltd, which are privately held exploration entities, resigning in 2015.

-Laurie G Johnson
+Laurie G Johnson (retired 2 September 2019)